PIH/old-wellbody-config/README.md

 # Update process

 Once the initial installation is completed, the runtime components of Bahmni can be installed and updated via the script script-vagrant/update.sh.
 Unlike the above install.sh this script is better tested and used with the current live installation of Bahmni for Wellbody.
-However it can still make sense for someone doing this for the first time, to look at the script and manually enter the command in a shell to make sure that unwanted sideeffects are avoided and all paths match.
+However it can still make sense for someone doing this for the first time, to look at the script and manually enter the commands in a shell to make sure that unwanted sideeffects are avoided and all paths match.
 Similar to the install.sh it also expects the 'binary' Bahmni components in the folder ~/bahmni-dist (or ~/b).

 After a successful install and update, Bahmni should be up and running with these components:
 - Bahmni: http:/<server>:/bahmni/home